- Sliding door security bar for homes with patio panel or window panel inserts

 - For sliding doors with a patio panel, measure the horizontal length from the edge of the door track to the edge of your slider when it is closed against the patio panel insert.

-- For sliding doors that do not yet have a patio panel inserted, open the sliding door to mimic the width of the patio panel you will be inserting, and measure horizontally from the edge of the door track to the edge of your slider.
+- For sliding doors that do not yet have a patio panel inserted, open the sliding door to mimic the width of the patio panel you will be inserting the bar into, and measure horizontally from the edge of the door track to the edge of your slider.

 - For sash windows with a window panel insert, measure the vertical length from the top of the sliding window to the flat edge of the upper window frame.